-- a.
-The employee shall receive a salary step in the promotive class which is closest to an adjustment of ten percent (10%) above the salary received in the class from which promoted.
-The proper step shall be determined in the bi-weekly compensation grade and shall not be above the maximum of the salary range of the promotive class. - 2.
-Non-promotive Appointment - 250.
-When an employee accepts a non-promotive appointment in a classification having the same salary grade, or a lower salary grade, the appointee shall enter the new position at that salary step which is the same as that received in the prior appointment, or if the salary steps do not match, then the salary step which is immediately in excess of that received in the prior appointment, provided that such salary shall not exceed the maximum of the salary grade.
-Further increments shall be based upon the seniority increment anniversary date in the prior appointment. - 3.
-Appointment Above Entrance Rate - 251.
-Appointments may be made by an appointing officer at any step in the salary grade upon the approval of the Human Resources Director under one or more of the following conditions: - 252. a.
-A former permanent City employee, following resignation with service satisfactory, is being reappointed to a permanent position in his/her former classification. - 253. b.
-Loss of compensation would result if appointee accepts position at the normal step. - 254. c.
-A severe, easily demonstrated and documented recruiting and retention problem exists. - d.
-The appointee possesses special experience, qualifications, and/or skills including, but not limited to, the number of years performing similar work elsewhere which, in the Appointing Officer's opinion, warrants appointment above the entrance rate. - 256. e.
+- 279. Appointments may be made by an appointing officer at any step in the salary grade upon the approval of the Human Resources Director under one or more of the following conditions: - 280. a.
+A former permanent City employee, following resignation with service satisfactory, is being reappointed to a permanent position in the employee's former classification. - 281. b.
+Loss of compensation would result if appointee accepts position at the normal step. - 282. c.
+A severe, easily demonstrated and documented recruiting and retention problem exists. - 283. d.
+The appointee possesses special experience, qualifications, and/or skills including, but not limited to, the number of years performing similar work elsewhere which, in the Appointing Officer's opinion, warrants appointment above the entrance rate. - 284. e.
 When the Human Resources Director approves appointments of all new hires in a classification at a step above the entrance rate, the Human Resources Director may advance to that step incumbents in the same classification who are below that step. - 4.
-Reappointment Within Six Months - 257.
-A permanent employee who resigns and is subsequently reappointed to a position in the same classification within six (6) months of the effective date of resignation shall be reappointed to the same salary step that the employee received at the time of resignation.

-- 5. Compensation Adjustments - a.
-Salary Increase in Next Lower Rank Classification. - 258.
-When a classification that was formerly a next lower rank in a regular civil service promotional examination receives a salary grade higher than the salary grade of the classification to which it was formerly promotive, the Department of Human Resources shall authorize a rate of pay to an employee who was promoted from such lower class equivalent to the salary s/he would have received had s/he remained in such lower class, provided that such employee must file with the Department of Human Resources an approved request for reinstatement in accordance with the provisions of the Civil Service Commission rule governing reinstatements to the first vacancy in his/her former classification, and provided further that the increased payment shall be discontinued if the employee waives an offer of promotion from his/her current classification or refuses an exempt appointment to a higher classification.
-This provision shall not apply to offers of appointment which would involve a change of residence. - 259.
-The special rate of pay herein provided shall be discontinued if the employee fails to file and compete in any promotional examination for which s/he is otherwise qualified, and which has a salary grade higher than the protected salary of the employee. - b.
-Flat Rate Converted to Salary Range. - 260.
+Reappointment Within Six Months - 285.
+A permanent employee who resigns and is subsequently reappointed to a position in the same classification within six (6) months of the effective date of resignation shall be reappointed to the same salary step that the employee received at the time of resignation. - 5.
+Compensation Adjustments - a.
+Salary Increase in Next Lower Rank Classification. - 286.
+When a classification that was formerly a next lower rank in a regular civil service promotional examination receives a salary grade higher than the salary grade of the classification to which it was formerly promotive, the Department of Human Resources shall authorize a rate of pay to an employee who was promoted from such lower class equivalent to the salary the employee would have received had the employee remained in such lower class, provided that such employee must file with the Department of Human Resources an approved request for reinstatement in accordance with the provisions of the Civil Service Commission rule governing reinstatements to the first vacancy in the employee's former classification, and provided further that the increased payment shall be discontinued if the employee waives an offer of promotion from the employee's current classification or refuses an exempt appointment to a higher classification.
+This provision shall not apply to offers of appointment which would involve a change of residence.

+- 287. The special rate of pay herein provided shall be discontinued if the employee fails to file and compete in any promotional examination for which the employee is otherwise qualified, and which has a salary grade higher than the protected salary of the employee. - b.
+Flat Rate Converted to Salary Range. - 288.
 An employee serving in a class in the prior fiscal year at a flat rate which flat rate is changed to a salary grade number during the current fiscal year shall be paid on the effective date of such change the step in the current salary grade closest to, but not below, the prior flat rate and shall retain the original anniversary date for future increments, when applicable. - c.
-Continuation of Salary Step Earned Under Temporary Appointment. - 261.
-When an employee is promoted under temporary appointment to a higher classification during a prior fiscal year and is continued in the same classification without a break in service in the current fiscal year, or is appointed to a permanent position in the same classification, such appointment shall be in accordance with the provisions of this MOU, provided that the salary shall not be less than the same step in the salary grade the employee received in the immediately prior temporary appointment. - d.
-Credit for Temporary Service. - A temporary employee, one with no permanent status in any class, certified from a regular civil service list who has completed six (6) months or more of temporary employment within the immediately preceding one (1) year period before appointment to a permanent position in the same class shall be appointed at the next higher step in the salary grade and to successive steps upon completion of the six (6) months or one (1) year required service from the date of permanent appointment.
-These provisions shall not apply to temporary employees who are terminated for unsatisfactory services or resign their temporary position.
+Continuation of Salary Step Earned Under Temporary Appointment.

+289. When an employee is promoted under temporary appointment to a higher classification during a prior fiscal year and is continued in the same classification without a break in service in the current fiscal year, or is appointed to a permanent position in the same classification, such appointment shall be in accordance with the provisions of this MOU, provided that the salary shall not be less than the same step in the salary grade the employee received in the immediately prior temporary appointment.